 You can use the online Community Crime Map (http://communitycrimemap.com/) to learn about crime and other activity (e.g., search and rescues, non-criminal activity such as lost or found property) in your area.
 For crime maps within the City of Flagstaff, go to Crime Reports online https://www.crimereports.com/.
 The Sheriff’s Office also holds regular community Neighborhood Watch Meetings.
 To learn about Neighborhood Watch meetings near you, contact our Community Programs Planner, Jon Paxton at (928) 226-5089

-Copies of police reports taken by the Coconino County Sheriff’s Office can be requested by sending your request by email or postal mail to Flagstaff Police / Sheriff Records, 911 E Sawmill Rd, Flagstaff, AZ 86001.
+Copies of police reports taken by the Coconino County Sheriff’s Office can be requested by completing this Records Request Form and sending your request by email or postal mail to Flagstaff Police / Sheriff Records, 911 E Sawmill Rd, Flagstaff, AZ 86001.
 A fee may apply.

 If the event is in the City of Flagstaff, you can drop off your application at the Flagstaff Police Department.
 If the event is in the unincorporated area of Coconino County, you need to drop off your application at the Coconino County Clerk of the Board at 219 E Cherry Ave, Flagstaff, AZ 86001, phone: (928) 679-7145

 Fingerprinting services are offered by the Flagstaff Police Department at the Records window (911 E. Sawmill Rd., Flagstaff, AZ 86001).
 The fee is $6 and payable by cash or check.
 You can call ahead to phone number (928) 214-2530 if you need additional information.
 Fingerprint cards will need to be mailed to Arizona Department of Public Safety (AZDPS) for background checks and clearance.
 Questions regarding fingerprint clearance should be directed to AZDPS at phone number (602) 223-2223.